Give Me Just a Little More Time: Kylie Minogue version

 "Give Me Just a Little More Time" was covered in 1992 by Australian pop singer Kylie Minogue.
 Minogue's version was featured in a then-current commercial for Accurist watches.
-It was one of the last tracks to be recorded for her fourth album, Let's Get to It.
+It was one of the last tracks to be recorded for her fourth album, Let's Get to It (1991).
 It peaked at number two on the UK Singles Chart, assisted by its techno oriented B-side "Do You Dare?" and sold 325,000 copies.

 "Give Me Just a Little More Time" was later added to Minogue's 1992 compilation album Greatest Hits.
 Additionally, it is the only song from Let's Get to It to be included on Minogue's career-spanning compilations Ultimate Kylie, The Best of Kylie Minogue and the standard version of Step Back in Time: The Definitive Collection.
 "Give Me Just a Little More Time" was performed in various television shows at the time of release, but it was not included on the Let's Get to It Tour.
 The first performance of the song in a tour would be on the Anti Tour in 2012.
 The B-side "Do You Dare?" was included on Minogue's Greatest Remixes (Vol. 2), and was mixed on the "Everything Taboo" medley on her Showgirl: The Greatest Hits Tour, Showgirl: The Homecoming Tour, and For You, for Me concert tours.
 Pete Waterman stated:I went to bed, and, and I literally was in bed thinking of all these records that I had in my life [...]
 I was going through the library mentally thinking, what song would she never have done that we could do that was just a great song.
 And one of my favorite songs was Chairman of the Board's "Give Me Just a Little More Time."He ran downstairs to his record label to find the track.
 The song was played to Minogue the next morning.

+Critical reception

+Betty Page from NME wrote, "Indeed, she makes a highly passable stab at the beseeching Chairmen of the Board classic 'Give Me Just a Little More Time', and even gets to do a ballad with just an acoustic guitar for help."
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 166th best song (out of 183), adding that "no one needs this".

-Formats and track listings
+Track listings

 These are the formats and track listings of major single releases of "Give Me Just a Little More Time".